 For other discussion and questions, please use the sourceforge discussion tool.
 Note that the discussion tool can also be used much like a traditional mailing list, if you prefer.
 You will still need a sourceforge account.
 You can subscribe to all messages or to individual message threads through the web interface, after which you will receive corresponding posts through email.
 You can also post by responding to such notification messages, and start new threads by sending mail to .
 Posts via email must originate from a sourceforge account's primary email address.

-We are open to contributions.
-The easiest mechanism is probably to fork our git repository through the web UI, make the changes on your fork, and then issue a merge request through the sourceforge web UI.
+our git repository through the web UI, make the changes on your fork, and then issue a merge request